-- 1 Like other languages that assume the existence of a garbage collector, C# is designed so that the garbage - 2 collector may implement a wide range of memory management policies.
-For instance, C# does not require - 3 that destructors be run or that objects be collected as soon as they are eligible, or that destructors be run in - 4 any particular order, or on any particular thread. - 5 The behavior of the garbage collector can be controlled, to some degree, via static methods on the class - 6 System.GC.
-This class can be used to request a collection to occur, destructors to be run (or not run), and so - 7 forth.
+Like other languages that assume the existence of a garbage collector, C# is designed so that the garbage collector may implement a wide range of memory management policies.
+For instance, C# does not require that destructors be run or that objects be collected as soon as they are eligible, or that destructors be run in any particular order, or on any particular thread.

+The behavior of the garbage collector can be controlled, to some degree, via static methods on the class System.GC.
+[Note: While not required by this specification, a Collect method may be provided on the GC class which requests that a collection be performed.
+The following examples presume the existence of such a method. end note]

 [Example: Since the garbage collector is allowed wide latitude in deciding when to collect objects and run destructors, a conforming implementation may produce output that differs from that shown by the following code.
 The program creates an instance of class A and an instance of class B. These objects become eligible for garbage collection when the variable b is assigned the value null, since after this time it is impossible for any user-written code to access them.
-The output could be either because the language imposes no constraints on the order in which objects are garbage collected.
+The output could be either

 '''

 using System;

-11

 class A

-12

-13
+{

 ~A() {

-14

 Console.WriteLine("Destruct instance of A");

-15

 }

-16

 }

-17
+'''

+'''

 class B

-18

-19
+{

 object Ref;

-20

 public B(object o) {

 Ref = o;

-21

-22

-23
+}

 ~B() {

-24

 Console.WriteLine("Destruct instance of B");

-25

-26

 }

-27

-28
+}

 class Test

-29
+{

 static void Main() {

-30

 B b = new B(new A());

-31

 b = null;

-32

 GC.Collect();

-33

-34

 GC.WaitForPendingFinalizers();

 }

-35

 }

-36

 '''

 '''

-40 Destruct instance of A
+Destruct instance of A

-41 Destruct instance of B
+Destruct instance of B

-42 or
+or

-43 Destruct instance of B
+Destruct instance of B

-44 Destruct instance of A

-45 Destruct instance of A
+Destruct instance of A

 '''